 - Do not create a dedicated post for your reader survey.
 It won’t see the same amount of traffic and interest.
 Instead, use the above mention solution to integrate it into your content.

 - Share it!
 Make sure you share a link to the survey on social media and in your email marketing campaigns.
 The more you share it, the more likely you will receive responses.

 - Include a link to your survey in your email newsletter campaigns.
 Your subscribers are your most loyal followers, and you want to make sure you are getting their input.

 With a survey, you are asking your readers for a lot!
 They are taking time out of their day to give you feedback on your brand.
 You want to make sure you are mindful of their time.
 Most questions should be multiple-choice; one or two questions can be open-ended, but no more.
 Include no more than ten questions.

-- General Information Questions: Remember that you can find a lot of answers to questions about demographics, gender, and age via Google Analytics, so you want to focus your questions on content.
+- General Information Questions: Remember that you can find a lot of answers to questions about demographics, gender, and age via Google Analytics, so you want to focus your questions on content and/or blog design.

 - Readership Questions concentrate on the habits of your readers.
 You will receive responses from both new and regular readers.
 These answers are critical to understanding, so you can compare responses – those who know you for a while and those who don’t.

 - Assessing Future Opportunities: Ask questions related to the content that you are interested in exploring.
 These types of questions are a great way to gauge your readers’ interest in your writing about a certain topic.
 For example, if you are a fashion blogger who wants to write more about beauty.
 Ask your readers first!

 - Feedback: The biggest part of the survey is the feedback you’ll receive.
 Ask for critiques on the content you are already generating.